 The Panchayat system

 For the next 20 years, Nepal operated under a partyless system of government, in which local councils ‘Panchayats’ chose representatives for district Panchayats, who were in turn represented at a national level in the National Panchayat.
-In reality the king held all the power, which he passed on to his son Birendra after his death in 1972.
+In reality, the king held all the power, which he passed on to his son Birendra after his death in 1972.
 By the end of the 70s, popular discontent at widespread official corruption and a stagnant economy led eventually to violent demonstrations in Kathmandu, and in 1980 a referendum was held to choose between the Panchayat system and a party-based system.

 The Panchayat system proved most popular, but only by a narrow margin, but the king decided to allow the people to elect the legislature of the counties on a 5-year term basis, which in turn would elect the prime minister.
-It was conditional that each candidate be a member of one of six government-approved parties, and that the king would appoint 20% of the legislature.
+It was conditional that each candidate is a member of one of six government-approved parties, and that the king would appoint 20% of the legislature.

 The changes in the Panchayat system did little to reduce the king’s influence on the running of the country and for the next 10 years – with the aid of a brutal and almost completely unaccountable police and military – he continued to wield considerable power with the Panchayat simply acting as a rubber stamp.
 During this period massive amounts (up to 50%) of foreign aid were being tapped away into ministerial accounts, and widespread corruption was the norm.